Im-Rises/GameBoyEmulator/README.md

 ## TO DO
-An indication written "TO CHECK" indicate opcodes that may not work Put the init value of every registers after the nintendo logo
+An indication written "TO CHECK" indicate opcodes that may not work
+- Verify all the opcodes (mistakes in somes)
+- Put the init value of every registers and the ram before the nintendo logo
+- Init the ram and registers after the bios without bios